cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 cy.get('.my-selector')
 ```

-In fact, Cypress {% url 'wraps jQuery' bundled-tools#Other-Library-Utilities %} and exposes some of its DOM traversal methods to you so you can work with complex HTML structures with ease.
+In fact, Cypress {% url 'wraps jQuery' bundled-tools#Other-Library-Utilities %} and exposes many of its DOM traversal methods to you so you can work with complex HTML structures with ease using API's you're already familiar with.

 ```js
 // Each method is equivalent to its jQuery counterpart.
 Use what you know!